google/stijl/README.md

 Stijl
 =====

-Stijl is a Chrome extension showing all your code reviews in a single page.
+Stijl is a Chrome extension to show all your code reviews across multiple code review websites.

 Installation